fmaussion/fmaussion.github.io/software/index.md

 ### OGGM

 [OGGM](https://github.com/OGGM/oggm) is an open source glacier model written in python.
-It is still in an early development stage but this project has a great potential.
 Among other things, OGGM participated to the [Ice Thickness Models Intercomparison eXperiment](http://fabienmaussion.info/2016/06/18/itmix-experiment-phase1/).

+### xarray

+[xarray](http://xarray.pydata.org), is a Python library to handle labeled, multi-dimensional datasets widely used in the geosciences.

 ### Salem

-[Salem](http://salem.readthedocs.io/en/stable/) is a small python library to do geoscientific data processing and plotting.
+[Salem](http://salem.readthedocs.io/en/stable/) is a small Python library to do geoscientific data processing and plotting.
 It extends [xarray](https://github.com/pydata/xarray) to add geolocalised subsetting, masking, and plotting operations to xarray’s